 The vegetation is truly lush and beautiful and varies quite a bit.
 Without telling you too much (and spoiling the excitement, as a result), you’ll find thick grassland, woodland and, hopefully, be able to see Shabeni Hill – a granite dome – up close and personal.
 This, of course, depends on the route your guide decides to take on your Kruger Park game drives.

 It’s also a great choice for couples or families as there’s a big, blue and beautiful swimming pool for you to enjoy.
-Other facilities at the camp include an extensive curio shop, with lots of Kruger-embellished goodies to buy as well as any food or drink items that you might need during one of your Kruger camping safaris, and a restaurant.
+Other facilities at the camp include an extensive curio shop, with lots of Kruger-embellished goodies to buy as well as any food or drink items that you might need during one of your Kruger tented safaris, and a restaurant.
 The cellphone reception is also really good at the camp, as long as you have a SIM card from one of the local network providers.
 In our experience, Vodacom has the best coverage in the park.

 No matter how you look at it, a lot of one’s perceptions of the African bush has been shaped by movies.
 Let’s be honest, that image of the sun rising in a blaze of yellow and orange at the beginning of the Lion King is iconic, and we can’t help but look for that sunrise when on safari.

 The great news is that a real-life African sunrise is even more beautiful!
 While perhaps not as dual-toned as that movie one, sunrises on our Kruger camping safaris are super colourful – bursting into shades of pink, blue and orange as the sun lights up the bush.
 Add to that the green foliage of the bush and it’s honestly the most picturesque picture you’ve ever seen!
 (While it’s not a wildlife sighting, it’s still definitely worth a mention…)

 Like we always say though, it’s something that you have to experience for yourself.